-Silvia is a Postdoctoral Researcher at the Faculty of Communication Sciences at Università della Svizzera italiana - USI, Lugano (Switzerland).
-She is the coordinator of the UNESCO Chair "in ICT to develop and promote sustainable tourism in World Heritage Sites" (http://www.unescochair.usi.ch).
+Silvia is a senior lecturer and researcher at the Faculty of Communication Sciences at Università della Svizzera italiana - USI, Lugano (Switzerland).
+She is the coordinator of the UNESCO Chair in ICTs to develop and promote sustainable tourism in World Heritage Sites.

-Her scientific activities are mainly related to the following topics:
+Her education and scientific activities are mainly related to the following topics:

-- the role and impact of ICT in cultural tourism, in religious tourism and pilgrimage
+- the role and impact of ICTs in cultural tourism, in religious tourism and pilgrimage

-- the use of ICT to promote Heritage preservation
+- the use of ICTs to promote Heritage

 In 2015-2016, she led the initiative "Faces4Heritage", launched by the U.S. Government to challange violent Extremism and awarded among the best social media campaigns worldwide: www.faces4heritage.org.

-She was Executive Director of the doctoral school Cross-Field (www.cross-field.ch, February 2013 - September 2015), and the coordinator of the doctoral school Argupolis (www.argupolis.net, February 2013 - April 2015), both of them founded by the Swiss National Science Foundation (SNSF).
+Silvia was Executive Director of the doctoral school Cross-Field (February 2013 - September 2015), and the coordinator of the doctoral school Argupolis (February 2013 - April 2015), both of them founded by the Swiss National Science Foundation (SNSF).

 She got a Phd in Communication Sciences with a thesis about pragmatic and argumentative features of Online Travel Reviews (freely accessible here).